 The Risk of Over-Floating

-Let’s be clear: over-floating in equine dentistry doesn’t just affect the tooth—it affects the whole horse.
+Let’s be clear: over-floating in equine dentistry doesn’t just affect the tooth.
+It affects the whole horse.

 You’ll see weight loss in performance horses, drifting arcades, excessive dental wear, and behavioural changes that no saddle fitter or physio can fix.
 Why?
 Because the arcades have lost their structure, and the horse is compensating every time they chew.